-A4.
+a4.
 Land adjacent to the Spinney and Millbrook End

 Landowner: CWaC

 Area of open space adjacent to the Millennium Mile and the Mill Brook Wildlife Corridor Circular Trail.
 Bisected by footpath leading to Millbrook End.
 Clump of mature alders and adjacent to the Mill Brook.